 What is Lupron Depot® (leuprolide acetate)?

-What is the ingredient in Lupron Depot?
+What are the ingredients in Lupron Depot?

 How does Lupron Depot work?

-- Increase in blood sugar
+- High blood sugar levels

-- Liver problems
+- Heart problems

 Things to know about Lupron Depot

 Your doctor should monitor your heart function and bone density before and during treatment with Lupron Depot.
 You doctor should also screen you for diabetes during treatment with Lupron Depot.3,4

 Lupron Depot affects the reproductive system and should cause menstruation to stop.
 If your menstrual cycle continues or you experience spotting, notify your doctor.4

 Lupron Depot can harm an unborn baby.
 If you can become pregnant, you should use birth control during treatment and for some time after the last dose of Lupron Depot.
 You should also not breastfeed during treatment with Lupron Depot and for some time after the last dose.
 Talk to your doctor about your options for birth control and breastfeeding while taking Lupron Depot.1,3,4

 Before beginning treatment for breast cancer, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.